Nimo

 Important points to keep in mind

-Label order for diagrams: cornea → iris/pupil → lens → retina → optic nerve.
+Label diagram order: cornea → iris/pupil → lens → retina → optic nerve.

 Ciliary muscle action controls lens shape via suspensory ligament tension.